Logistics The New Buzzword.

 I just wanted to go home.

-We were now on our way as I pulled down on the air horn cord.
-The air horn was so loud, the truck was loud and the refrigeration unit just above our heads seemed even louder.
+As we drove away I pulled down on the air horn cord.
+The air horn was so loud, the truck was so loud and the refrigeration unit just above our heads seemed even louder.
 There were big rectangular mirrors on each side of the cab with both smaller convex and concave mirrors.
-Bert told me he would be explaining everything to me once we got going and got on the highway.
+Bert told me he would be explaining everything to me once we got on the highway.

 “Highway, what highway?”
 I asked as I struggled to find the proper gear.